What are Ideal Water Conditions for Bluefish

 New Moon: Conversely, the new moon phase, when the moon is not visible in the sky, may also be productive for bluefish fishing.
 Bluefish may take advantage of the darker nights to feed more aggressively, particularly in areas with less ambient light pollution.
 Anglers may find success fishing during the new moon phase, especially around dawn and dusk when visibility is lowest.

 First and Last Quarter Moons: Some anglers prefer fishing during the first and last quarter moons, as these periods can coincide with more moderate tidal currents and water movement.
-Bluefish may be more active during these times, especially if there are favorable weather conditions and abundant baitfish present in the area.
+Bluefish may be more active during these times, especially if favorable weather conditions and abundant baitfish are present in the area.

 While some anglers believe that certain moon phases are more conducive to bluefish feeding activity, it’s essential to consider other factors such as weather conditions, water temperature, tide, and bait availability.
 Bluefish are opportunistic feeders and can be caught under a variety of lunar conditions.